Trees and hedgerows

 Where trees and hedgerows are on an SSSI, work may require the consent of Natural England.

-The National Park Authority maintains the registers of applications and notifications to carry out work on protected trees and to remove hedgerows.
-You can arrange to see them by telephoning Rachel Smith on 01439 772700.
+Since the beginning of 2019 applications and notifications to carry out work on protected trees and to remove hedgerows, and subsequent decisions, can be seen on our Planning Portal - click here.

 Felling licences on the Forestry Commission website.